How To Fix The Bike Chain That Keeps Coming Off (Detailed Anwer)

 Sometimes the derailleur pulley gets bent or moves from the position.
 Due to its misalignments, the chain may start dropping.
 To adjust the pulley you must change the gears on the standing bike.

-Then see that pulley and chain are aligned with each other.
+Then see that the pulley and chain are aligned with each other.
 If not, then you need to fix the pulley to the correct position, or if it’s bent then fix it.

 Check The Chainrings And Chain Line